Provides world-class device patterning and productivity for 5 nm node applications and beyond

 Logic devices push leading-edge scaling requirements due to their many critical layers and complex multi-patterning process steps.
 Edge Placement Error (EPE) is the main challenge for these devices, and the key requirement for ArFi extension is stringent on-product overlay (OPO) control.
 In addition to scanner contributors, a major component of the OPO error budget is process-induced wafer grid errors.
 Therefore, Nikon has been aggressively developing new technologies targeting both scanner and process-related OPO error factors.

 The industry-leading NSR-S635E ArF immersion scanner leverages the well-known Streamlign platform, incorporating the latest developments in lens, autofocus, alignment, and defectivity minimization technology to deliver unparalleled multiple patterning performance and productivity.
-The S635E is integrated with the pioneering inline Alignment Station (iAS), and is compatible with sophisticated computational and on-product learning software solutions supported by the Nikon Plug and Play Manager.
+The S635E is integrated with the pioneering inline Alignment Station (iAS), and is compatible with sophisticated computational and on-product learning software solutions.
 Together, these elements ensure world-class device patterning and optimum fab productivity to fully satisfy 5 nm node requirements and beyond.

 Delivers improved on-product overlay performance to satisfy stringent edge placement requirements for multiple patterning